Pregnancy: Nosebleeds and Bleeding GumsSkip to the navigation

 - Use a humidifier in your house or office.
 And use it in your bedroom at night.

 - If you have to blow your nose, gently blow one nostril at a time.

 - Put a thin layer of a saline- or water-based nasal gel, such as NasoGel, inside your nose.

 To stop nosebleeds

-- Sit up straight, and tip your head slightly forward.
-Do not tilt your head backward—this will cause the blood to drip down the back of your throat.
+- Sit up straight.
+Tip your head slightly forward.
+Don't tilt your head backward.
+It will cause the blood to drip down the back of your throat.

-- Pinch the nostrils tightly shut between your thumb and forefinger for 10 full minutes without stopping.
+- Pinch the nostrils tightly shut between your thumb and forefinger.
+Hold them shut for 10 full minutes without stopping.

 - If your nose is still bleeding after 10 minutes, hold the nostrils shut for another 10 minutes.
 Most nosebleeds will stop after 10 to 30 minutes of pressure.

 - Avoid blowing your nose for at least 12 hours after a nosebleed.

 You also have more blood flow to the mucous membranes of the mouth and gums when you are pregnant.
 This may also cause bleeding, especially when you brush your teeth.
 Your gums may be more swollen than usual.
 Try using a toothbrush with soft bristles.